stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 ### Take Volume Snapshot

-When you create a Statefulset, there is no need to create PVCs seperately, because all replicas in Statefulset use different PVCs to store data.
+When you create a Statefulset, there is no need to create PVCs separately, because all replicas in Statefulset use different PVCs to store data.
 Kubenetes allows us to define a `volumeClaimTemplates` so that a new PVC is created for each replica automatically.
-Now we are going to create snapshot for the number of replica 1.

 #### Deploy Workload:

-At first, you need to create a headless Service to control Statefulset network domain.
+At first, you need to create a headless Service to control the Statefulset network domain.
 Sample Service YAML are given below,

 ```yaml